Is it safe to wear nail polish?

 Even if the label says the polish is toxic-free or chemical-free, still check the ingredients.

+Colleen Tetzlaff, a certified oncology and family nurse practitioner at Integrative Health Center of Maine, has this to add:

+“The fumes from the nail polish are toxic and also, wearing nail polish all the time can discolor nails.”

-To find a nail polish that doesn’t contain toxic chemicals, check out EWG’s Skin Deep database.
+If you want to find a nail polish that doesn’t contain toxic chemicals, check out EWG’s Skin Deep database.
 And please let us know if you have a favorite non-toxic nail polish that you’d like to recommend.

-Also, another thing about nail polish is that if you wear it all the time, it can discolor your nails.